-An algebra-based overview of elementary and (mostly) pre-telescope astronomy, for personal study, also for middle school (some), high school (mostly) and beginning college.
-Starting with the apparent motions of the Sun and stars on the celestial sphere, it explains the seasons of the year, latitude and longitude, time zones and universal time, and the basics of navigation.
+Here is an algebra-based overview of astronomy and space-flight, from pre-telescope discoveries to the space age.
+It is meant for personal study and reference, also as a resource for middle school (parts), high school (mostly) and beginning college.
+Starting with the apparent motions of the Sun and stars across the night sky, it explains the seasons of the year, latitude and longitude, time zones and universal time, and the basics of navigation.

 Next calendars are described--Julian and Gregorian, Metonic (esp.
 Jewish), Moslem, Persian and even Maya.